AMWA-TV/ms-05-01/docs/Core Mechanisms.md

 4. **Fully-acknowledged command/response architecture**.
 All NCA commands are acknowledged.
 No open-ended mechanisms (e.g. multicasting) are used for critical protocol traffic.
 5. **Poll-free design**.
 All asynchronous device changes can be discovered by event subscription; no Controller polling is required.
 With correct implementation, no polling-related race conditions are possible.
 6. **Device supervision**.
 See [Device supervision](Core%20Mechanisms.md#device-supervision).

-NCA protocols (defined in future work) may support additional reliability features - for example, Ethernet-based protocols can support spanning-tree Ethernet and/or can use reliable data transport protocols such as TCP.

 ### Device supervision